nvanbaak/readme-butler/README.md

 ## Planned Features:

-* Several sections are hardcoded to my name and this repo; future updates will let you pick
 * The ability to add third-party resources to the Credits section
 * An automatic Planned Features section